telerik/xaml-docs/knowledge-base/kb-virtualgrid-mouse-drag-selection.md

 ## Description

-How to select a cell region by dragging the mouse from one cell to another.
+How to select a RadVirtualGrid cell region by dragging the mouse from one cell to another.

 ## Solution

-To achieve this requirement, first set up handlers for the `MouseLeftButtonDown` and `MouseLeftButtonUp` events:
+To achieve this requirement, first set up handlers for the `MouseLeftButtonDown` and `MouseLeftButtonUp` events of RadVirtualGrid:

 #### __[C#] Adding the event handlers__
 {{region cs-kb-virtualgrid-mouse-drag-selection-0}}